cabinetoffice/national-leadership-centre-elgg/README.md

 #### Using Docker

-The `Makefile` and `docker.mk` included in this project provide some easy CLI tools to work with this Docker stack for Drupal.
+The `Makefile` and `docker.mk` included in this project provide some easy CLI tools to work with this Docker stack for Elgg.

 **To start your Docker stack:**